glassandboxb/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In programming, this translates to designing software that is easy to understand, maintain, and extend.
 It advocates for writing clean, concise code that solves problems directly without unnecessary complexity.
 Always strive to reduce redundancy, use clear abstractions, and embrace modularity.
 Remember, what you build today may need to be debugged tomorrow or maintained by someone else in the future.
 Thus, write code as if its readability and simplicity are just as important as its functionality."

+# 2024-02-21
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more detail, this quote emphasizes that over-concentrating on small optimizations early in development can introduce unnecessary complexity and bugs, potentially causing more issues than it solves.
+It's wiser to ensure your code is correct, well-structured, and easily understood before refining for speed or efficiency.